 As highlighted in my previous article “Why do I need a Family Lawyer?”, a failure to finalise your property settlement with your former spouse/partner as promptly as possible after separation can have drastic consequences on the outcome.
 No family law case highlights this more painfully – at least, for high-income parties – than the decision in Trask … Continue reading “The Need for Speed? – Post-Separation Settlement”

 As everyone in Western Australia knows, property prices have plummeted in recent years, particularly in regional communities reliant on the resources industry.
 This has caused problems for separated couples who entered into Consent Orders for property settlement, only to find they could not sell one or more properties for the price they assumed they would … Continue reading “We’ve been ordered to sell the house, but we can’t!”

 The Team as DS Family Law wish you a joyous Christmas and a wonderful, safe and prosperous New Year.
 For your convenience, please note that our office will be closed from 12pm on Friday, 23 December 2016, and will reopen at 8.30am on Tuesday, 3 January 2017.

-In my last post, I discussed why it is a good idea to get advice from a family lawyer.
-In this post, I provide tips on how to choose the right one for you.
-For most people, their relationship with their family lawyer is different to that with their accountant, financial planner or commercial lawyer … Continue reading “Which Family Lawyer should I choose?”
+In my last article, I discussed why it is a good idea to get advice from a family lawyer.
+In this article, I provide tips on how to choose the right one for you.
+For most people, the relationship with their family lawyer is different to that with their accountant, financial planner or commercial lawyer, … Continue reading “How To Choose a Family Lawyer”

 Once a Trial has concluded, it may be many months (or longer) before Judgment is delivered and orders made.
 In that time, new evidence may come to light which, if put before the Judge, could affect their decision.
 In this article I look at the legal principles which govern the “re-opening” of a matter after Trial, … Continue reading “Re-opening proceedings before final orders are made”